Born in Winnipeg

 and educated at TCI.

-But school wasn’t my thing
+But school wasn’t cool

 cuz I was a music guy

-Most of what I know
+Most of what I knew

 I learned while shooting pool

-But all I ever cared about learing,
+But all I cared about,

 was how to be cool